LONG ARTICLE! 35 – 45 minute read:

 There are three main ways to create your surfboard outline template:

 Template out of an existing board: Many first-timers opt to copy an existing board as their first DIY surfboard project.
 If that is you, making a template is easy.
-All you have to do is trace the outline of the board directly onto your permanent template material, double-checking the measurements and adjusting any imperfections before cutting it.
+All you have to do is trace the outline of the board directly onto your permanent template material, double-check the measurements, and adjust any imperfections before cutting it.

-An option to get started is to use CAD software and a shaping machine to get your first surfboard design from concept to reality.
+An option to get started is to use CAD software and a shaping machine to get your first board design from concept to reality.

 Regardless of what method you choose, you will end up with a curved line traced on a sheet of Masonite – or whatever the material of choice is.
 One of the benefits of using Masonite – or even a thin sheet of plywood for that matter – is that it is cheap and large enough to fit most templates.
 In fact, if your surfboard is 8ft or shorter, a single sheet of Masonite (8’ x 4’ x 1/8”) will suffice.